Saint Ignatius College Geelong

 Has consistently shown academic excellence in a particular area of study

-Has consistently done their best in lessons while setting high standards of behaviour
+Has consistently done their best in lessons while setting high standards of behavior

-Has achieved outstanding performance, at school swimming, athletics or cross county
+Has achieved outstanding performance, at College swimming, athletics or cross county

 Has shown outstanding skill and leadership while representing the College in sport

-Has shown unselfishness and consideration by helping others in the school, parish or local community
+Has shown unselfishness and consideration by helping others in the College, parish or local community

-In an exemplary fashion, has participated in a program or activity that benefits the school, representing Saint Ignatius College with pride
+In an exemplary fashion, has participated in a program or activity that benefits the College

-Has displayed citizenship, consideration for others and improvements to school/parish life
+Has displayed citizenship, consideration for others and improvements to College/parish life

 Has displayed significant involvement at a high standard in cultural presentations and performance

-Showed exemplary skill and commitment while representing the school in performances
+Showed exemplary skill and commitment while representing the College in performances

-Has achieved quality participation or work in areas such as Music, Visual Arts, Drama, Dance, Debating and Public Speaking
+Has achieved quality participation or work in one of the following areas: Music, Art, Visual Arts, Drama,

 Bronze - Five Loyola Awards in any category.